RaseMotte/extractive_text_summarizer/README.md

 ## Overview
 * Language detection **TODO**
-* Tokenization with Stanford CoreNLP PTBTokenizer **TODO** Tokenizer as variable
+* Sentence and word tokenization with Stanford CoreNLP
 * Split in train, test and validation sets.
 * Binarization with TensorFlow

-Produced files are placed in model.
+Produced files are placed in ./data/cnn-dailymail/finished_files_v2/.

 ## Model structure, training and evaluation | ```./src/modeling```

-* Model structure interface that must be implemented by any new model structure.
 * All model tested or to test.
+* A logger
+* Tools for benchmarking

 ### Models

+* Gensim **FIME**